🧠 Mental Health

 2. 2

-During the day, jot worries in a notebook — Keep a small notebook (I use a Field Notes) on your desk.
-When anxiety hits, write the worry in one sentence.
-Tell yourself: 'I'll deal with this at 4:30.'
+During the day, jot down worries in a notebook — Keep a small notebook labeled 'Worry Window' on your desk.
+When a catastrophic thought arises ('I'll get fired'), write it down quickly and tell yourself: 'I'll address this at 4:30.'
+No analysis allowed.

 3. 3